 The Corinthia Hotel is one of London’s newest luxury hotels, situated close to Trafalgar Square and the Houses of Parliament in an old Ministry of Defence building.

 The hotel’s gorgeous bar, The Bassoon Bar, was designed by David Collins, where the centrepiece is the piano – not only do they have regular live music but the piano is built into the bar!

 The bar is stylish, relaxed and has an excellent cocktail list and feels warm and welcoming in the winter.

 Nightjar is a beautiful bar hidden away in a basement in Old Street – the perfect place to escape the hustle and bustle of London.

 The bartenders at Nightjar take a lot of care and attention when it comes to making their cocktails.
-They’re executed with flair and are garnished with some of the most insane but beautiful garnishes I’ve ever come across.
+They’re executed with flair and are garnished with some of the most beautiful garnishes.

-Nightjar is a great place to relax with a drink alongside laid back jazz and brilliant live music on Wednesdays, Thursdays and Saturdays at one of the best cocktail bars in London.
+Nightjar is a great place to relax with a drink alongside laid back jazz and brilliant live music.

 The Best Cocktail Bars in London